Feds take down the world's 'largest dark web child porn marketplace'

 Also in May 2019, across the country in Rhode Island, an Army veteran named Stephen P. Langlois was sentenced to 42 months in prison for downloading 114 videos from the site.

 A Texas defendant, Michael Ezeagbor, pleaded guilty earlier this year to downloading 42 videos and uploading 10 videos.
-His sentencing is currently scheduled for Oct.
-18, 2019.
+His sentencing is scheduled for Friday.
 The government has asked for at least seven years and 10 years of supervised release.

 When they announced the arrest of "Mr. A" in 2018, the South Korean police also said they had arrested a total of 156 South Koreans for either uploading or downloading child porn materials, which was unusual given that the site operated entirely in English.